Elle09/Hello-HTML/README.md

 # Hello-HTML

+Question: what is meant by ..."Copy and paste the first block of code into your terminal inside Visual Studio Code" in the assignment instructions?

 <b>Assignment</b>

 Welcome to your first assignment using HTML!
 In this exercise you will be creating a simple HTML file that has a <h1> element with the content "Hello HTML!" inside the tag.
 Once the assignment is complete, post the link to your repo on GitHub.